 To ensure a commitment to equalities throughout policy and practice of Braveheart.

-3. Trustee recruitment process
+3. Trustee Recruitment Process

 It is the responsibility of the Board members to appoint new members.
 We do this by advertising openly.
 We then draw up a shortlist of potential members from the applications received and a panel of existing members will conduct a semi-formal interview (more than a chat but less than a job interview).